A Match Made in Heaven: Katherine Bernhardt x Jeremy Scott

 At the heart of Bernhardt’s and Scott’s work are questions such as: who determines what is high or low art?
 What happens when ubiquitous consumer products are re-branded into art and fashion?
 Are they examples of sophisticated satire, or a more dramatic upending of bourgeois standards of decorum and beauty?

-A Match Made in Heaven provides an opportunity for JCCC students in the Fashion Design & Merchandising Program and Fine Art + Design Studios, as well as residents of Johnson County and the greater Kansas City region to study the contributions of these two masters from the Midwest.
+A Match Made in Heaven provides an opportunity for JCCC students in the Fashion Design & Merchandising and Fine Arts programs, as well as residents of Johnson County and the greater Kansas City region to study the contributions of these two masters from the Midwest.

 logos for Nerman Museum, JCCC Foundation, and JCCC Fashion